 Graphenea launched two new products out of its Graphene Foundry, which they call mGFET or miniGFET.
-This is Graphenea's highest value-chain products, which are manufactured and packaged in chip carriers, and can be used together with the freshly released Graphenea Card for seamless sensor development.
+These are Graphenea's highest value-chain products, which are manufactured and packaged in chip carriers, and can be used together with the freshly released Graphenea Card for seamless sensor development.

 The mGFET is available from $99, and as it is a fully-package device, it is ready to be integrated into standard electronics.
 Order volume can range from a few devices for early prototyping, to JEDEC trays with hundreds of devices which are compatible with automated pick & place routines.